NASA opposes lithium mining at tabletop flat Nevada desert site used to calibrate satellites

 RENO, Nev.
-(AP) — Environmentalists, ranchers and others have fought for years against lithium mining ventures in Nevada.
+(AP) — Environmentalists, tribal leaders and others have fought for years against lithium mining ventures in Nevada.
 Yet opposition to mining one particular desert tract for the silvery white metal used in electric car batteries is coming from unusual quarters: space.

 At the space agency’s request, the U.S. Bureau of Land Management has agreed to withdraw 36 square miles (92 square kilometers) of the eastern Nevada terrain from its inventory of federal lands open to potential mineral exploration and mining.